coleerickson/random-forest-pruning/README.markdown

 Useful functions for evaluating models are available in the `evaluation` module.

 Beware training trees to maximum depth and considering all the attributes at each node.
 Large trees and high-dimensional data can dramatically increase runtime, which is dominated by the information gain (and therefore also entropy) computations.
 We have done our best to optimize these computations, but anyone interested in performance should look elsewhere for an efficient implementation--or tackle the task of using FFI to call into C for these computations.

+## Miscellany

+The `why-its-slow.txt` and `why-its-still-slow.txt` files are profiler output that demonstrate that the bottleneck in the application is entropy calculations.

 ## What's Missing